jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 One of the most important parts in the book is writing **cuda kernels**, so I decided to build all kernels into shared libraries and test those implementations both in C++ and Python.

-I generated my project using [this](https://github.com/jamesnulliu/VSC-Python-Project-Template) template specifically tailored for the similar scenario, but still met some problems such as conflicts when linking libtorch and gtest. 🤯
+I generated my project using [this template](https://github.com/jamesnulliu/VSC-Python-Project-Template) specifically tailored for the similar scenario, but still met some problems such as conflicts when linking libtorch and gtest 🤯.

 **So the purpose of this blog is to provide a guide to:**

 1. Build a C++, CUDA and LibTorch library, test it with gtest.
 2. Load the library into torch, call the operates in Python.
 3. Resolve problems when linking all the libraries.

+> ⚠️**WARNING**
+> You should find some tutorials on how to use cmake and vcpkg before reading this blog, or you definitely will get lost.

 ## 1. Environment